To have zero waste, we must never dispose of anything in the landfill or send anything to high destruction temperatures.

 More tips for your "zero waste" shopping

-• Avoid purchasing products with single-serving packagings, such as sweets or granola bars.
+Avoid purchasing products with single-serving packaging, such as sweets or granola bars.

-• Before purchasing, research the products, companies, and items you plan to buy.
+Before purchasing, research the products, companies, and items you plan to buy.
 Are there any return or repair initiatives in place?
-Is it recyclable?
-What do other customers think about the product's quality?
+Is the product recyclable?
+What do other customers think about its quality?

 Your Zero Waste Activities